Tanner Cadwallader

-Tanner Gaskill-Cadwallader (born June 24, 1997) is a professional Canadian football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Tanner Gaskill-Cadwallader (born June 24, 1997) is a Canadian professional football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 Amateur career

 Western Mustangs

 Cadwallader first played U Sports football with the Western Mustangs in 2015, joining the team as a wide receiver.
 However, he was only with the Mustangs for one year as he sought a transfer to be closer to home with his mother, Delia, who was sick with cancer.

 Wilfrid Laurier Golden Hawks

 In 2017, Cadwallader joined the Wilfrid Laurier Golden Hawks and changed positions to defensive back.
 He played in 13 regular season games for the Golden Hawks over three season where he had 22 solo tackles, two assisted tackles, three interceptions, and two sacks.
 He also played in the 2016 Yates Cup championship win over the Western Mustangs and the following Mitchell Bowl loss to the Laval Rouge et Or.
 He graduated from Wilfrid Laurier and did not play again for the Golden Hawks for a fourth year, despite retaining playing eligibility.